HL7/cancer-reporting/input/pagecontent/index.md

 This material contains content from [SNOMED CT®](http://www.ihtsdo.org/snomed-ct/).
 SNOMED CT is a registered trademark of the International Health Terminology Standard Development Organization (IHTSDO).

 This material contains content from [LOINC®](http://loinc.org).
 LOINC codes are copyright ©1995-2021, Regenstrief Institute, Inc. and the Logical Observation Identifiers Names and Codes (LOINC) Committee.
 All rights reserved.
 See [https://loinc.org/kb/license/](https://loinc.org/kb/license/).

+This material contains content from the CAP.
+The [Electronic Cancer Checklists](https://www.cap.org/laboratory-improvement/proficiency-testing/cap-ecc) are copyrighted by the CAP.
+All rights reserved.